Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Experiments

 \subsection{Results}

-We provide a visualization of the distilled images generated by GUARD in \cref{figure2}, utilizing a distillation scale of 1 image per class among selected ImageNet classes.
-It can be seen that the images exhibit characteristics that resemble a blend of multiple objects within their assigned class, highlighting the method's capacity to capture essential features.

-The results of our experiment are detailed in \cref{table:main}.
+The results are detailed in Table \ref{table:main}.
 It can be observed that GUARD consistently outperforms both \sre~and MTT in terms of robustness across various attacks.

-Interestingly, we observe a notable increase in clean accuracy upon incorporating GUARD.
+Interestingly, we observe an increase in clean accuracy upon incorporating GUARD across various settings.
 While enhancing clean accuracy was not the primary goal of GUARD, this outcome aligns with its function as a regularizer, potentially aiding in model generalization.
-In the context of dataset distillation, where the goal is to distill essential features of the original dataset into a much smaller subset, improving the generalization is expected to have positive effects on the performance.
+In the context of dataset distillation, where the goal is to distill essential features of the original dataset into a smaller subset, improving the generalization is expected to have positive effects on the performance.
+We also provide a visualization of the distilled images generated by GUARD in Figure \ref{figure2}, utilizing a distillation scale of 1 image per class among selected ImageNet classes.
+It can be seen that the images exhibit characteristics that resemble a blend of multiple objects within their assigned class, highlighting the method's capacity to capture essential features.